lpapp-muw/EANM-AI-QC/README.md

 > The Dawn of Quantum AI in Nuclear Medicine: an EANM Perspective.
 L. Papp, D. Visvikis, M. Sollini, K. Shi, M. Kirienko.
 The EANM Journal, 2026.

 ## QC Concepts - Youtube videos
-Before doing anything else, we recommend to get familiar with the concept of QC by going throug hthese videos:
+Before doing anything else, we recommend to get familiar with the concept of QC by going through these videos:

 Quantum Computers Explained – Limits of Human Technology – Kurzgesagt – In a Nutshell (2015, ~7 min).
 An animated overview of why classical computers face physical limits and how quantum bits (qubits) leverage superposition and entanglement to compute beyond those limits.
 Explains key concepts (qubits, superposition, measurement) in simple terms and discusses potential impacts:
 [Link](https://youtu.be/JhHMJCUmq28)